PERIODIC TABLE OF ARGUMENTS

 Periodic Table of Arguments

-Most people are familiar with the Periodic Table of Elements, the grid that arranges all the building blocks of matter into a single, elegant framework.
+Most people know the Periodic Table of Elements, the grid that organizes all building blocks of matter into one elegant framework.
 What if we could do the same for arguments?

 You can explore the PTA by visiting the pages dedicated to the arguments in the Alpha Quadrant, the Beta Quadrant, the Gamma Quadrant, and the Delta Quadrant.